RTS2/rts2/scripts/rts2saf/sphinx/dummytesting.rst

-RTS2 provides dummy (software only) devices which can be used to together with the services, like ``rts2-centrald``, to learn almost anything about operations without the need to wait for a specific state change (e.g. E.g., if one wants to start the observation right before state ``evening`` adjust the parameter ``longitude`` to a decent value or if you really need a long  night set ``latitude = +/- 80.0`` depending if it is winter/summer on the northern
+RTS2 provides dummy (software only) devices which can be used to together with the services, like ``rts2-centrald``, to learn almost anything about operations without the need to wait for a specific state change (e.g., if one wants to start the observation right before state ``evening`` adjust the parameter ``longitude`` to a decent value or if you really need a long  night set ``latitude = +/- 80.0`` depending if it is winter/summer on the northern